roverwing/RoverWingHardware/README.md

 Feather board connector
 =======================
 RoverWing can not be used without a Feather board.
+Youc an use any Father board from Adafruit, or any 3rd party board that meets [Adafurit's specifications])(https://learn.adafruit.com/adafruit-feather/feather-specification).
-To connect the Feather board, plug it in the dual row female headers at the center of RoverWing.
+To connect the Feather board,
+plug it in the dual row female headers at the center of RoverWing.
 These headers provide connection between the RoverWing and the Feather, using power pins (ground and 3.3V), I2C pins (SDA and SCL) and reset pin, so that pressing the